The Group of Disjoint 2-Spheres in 4-Space: Link maps in standard position

 Let $(f_1,f_2): S^2 \amalg S^2 \to S^4$ be a link map.
-After a small perturbation (which is a link homotopy) we may assume that both $f_i$ are immersions whose singularities consist only of transverse self-intersection points.
-Furthermore, we may perform some cusp homotopies (again keeping $f_i $ disjoint) to get the signed sum of the self-intersection points of each $f_i$ to be zero.
-In $S^4$ this is the same as saying that the $f_i$ have trivial normal bundle.
-By \cite[Thm.C]{Smale}, immersions $S^2 \imra S^4$ as above, modulo regular homotopy, are the same as homotopy classes of maps $S^2\to S^4$.
+After a small perturbation (which is a link homotopy) we may assume that both $f_i$ are immersions with transverse double points.
+Furthermore, we may perform local cusp homotopies (again keeping $f_i $ disjoint) to get the signed sum of the self-intersection points of each $f_i$ to be zero.

-{\em From now on, we will always assume that our maps $S^2\imra S^4$ are immersions with only transverse self-intersections whose signed sum is zero, i.e.\ with trivial normal bundle.
-Then we work modulo regular homotopy}.
+{\em From now on, we will always assume that our maps $f:S^2\imra X^4$ are immersions with only transverse self-intersections whose signed sum is zero.
+For such maps, regular homotopy agrees with homotopy because cusps can be cancelled in pairs}.

+It follows that Wall's self-intersection invariant $\mu(f) \in \Z[\pi_1X]/ \langle g - g^{-1} \rangle$ always satisfies $\e(\mu(f))=0$ where $\e:\Z[\pi_1X]\to\Z$ is the augmentation map which sends all group elements $g$ to $1$ (and hence $\e(\mu(f))$ counts all double points with sign, ignoring group elements).
+This normalization makes $\mu$ into a homotopy (rather than regular homotopy) invariant which comes about as follows: In general position, a regular homotopy between two maps as above, is the composition of finitely many finger moves and then finitely many Whitney moves (up to isotopy).

+\begin{rem} If $X=S^4$ then $\pi_2(S^4)=0$ implies that we may perform finger moves on $f_1$ (disjoint from $f_2$ by general position) to get $f$ for which some Whitney moves lead to the standard unknotted embedding $f_0:S^2\subset S^4$.
+Conversely, $f$ is obtained from the unknot $f_0$ by finitely many finger moves.